-Food and beverages represent the second largest industrial sector in Catalonia.
-Most leading food companies in the world, such as Nestlé, Danone, Unilever, Kellogg’s, Haribo and Griffith Foods, have set up productive centres, R&D departments and logistics activities in Catalonia.
+Food and beverages represent the second-largest industrial sector in Catalonia.
+Most leading food companies in the world, such as Nestlé, Danone, Unilever, Kellogg’s, Haribo, and Griffith Foods, have set up productive centers, R&D departments, and logistics activities in Catalonia.

-Life sciences is experiencing exponencial growing in Barcelona-Catalonia.
-The region has a world-class network of medical institutions, hospitals, research centres, biotech startups and pharma companies.
-Moreover, 40% of the top global companies in life sciences are present in Catalonia, such as Teladoc Health, AstraZeneca, Sanofi, Novartis or Roche.
+Life sciences are experiencing exponential growth in Barcelona-Catalonia.
+The region has a world-class network of medical institutions, hospitals, research centers, biotech startups, and pharma companies.
+Moreover, 40% of the top global companies in life sciences are present in Catalonia, such as Teladoc Health, AstraZeneca, Sanofi, Novartis, or Roche.

 Top Catalan companies in the world

 Catalonia is the birthplace of many multinationals that have grown to be globally competitive, such as Grifols, Wallbox, Mango, Ferrer, Desigual, Borges, Torres, or Esteve, among many others.